FRJ74/FRJ74/README.md

 - 👋 Hi, I’m Frank @FRJ74
-- 👀 I’m correcntly learning frontend webdev(eventually PHP, Python, & SQL - fullstack) with the help of Treehouse,The Odin Project,and W3Schools.
+- 👀 I’m correcntly learning frontend webdev(eventually React, PHP, Python, & SQL - fullstack) with the help of Treehouse,The Odin Project,Free Code Camp and W3Schools.
 - 🌱 In this leg of my journey I'm focused on mastering HTML, CSS, and JS
 - 💞️ I’d love to collaborate on any webbased projects
 - 📫 Contact me: frankr74@gmail.com